 Here are some examples of challenges participants have that have been able to kayak with the help of our adaptive kayaks and assistance of our volunteers: spinal cord injuries, amputations, spina bifida, visual impairment, strokes, muscular dystrophy, shoulder problems, cognitive challenges, and many more!
 The only requirement is the ability to hold up one’s head, maintain airway control, and be able to do a back float with a life-preserver on.
 Participants also need to be able to fit in the kayak and be within the weight limit.

-Adaptive kayaking occurs every Thursday from 5:30 pm-7:30 pm and every Sunday from 2 pm-4 pm on Lake Neshonoc in West Salem, WI.
+Adaptive kayaking occurs during the summer months, every Thursday at 6 pm and every Sunday at 4 pm, on Lake Neshonoc in West Salem, WI.
 The lake has no current, and there is very minimal boat traffic creating the perfect environment for our adaptive kayakers.
 There will be volunteers participating to ensure safety on the water.
 Families are also encouraged to participate as this is an inclusive event, and there are often extra kayaks and tandem kayaks available!

 To sign up, follow this link to the sign-up genius where you can reserve your spot in a kayak!

 On the day of kayaking participants should wear shorts, a t-shirt, and tennis shoes or stable sandals.
 All safety equipment is provided for participants!
 Also, don’t forget to dress for the weather!
 Sunscreen, hats, sunglasses, or sweatshirts are sometimes needed to stay comfortable with the unpredictable Wisconsin weather!
 If there is weather that doesn’t allow us to be safe on the water, the kayak event will be canceled.
 Participants will be notified via text message an hour before the event is scheduled to start!

 Here are some of the adaptions on our kayaks!

 These are stabilizers attached to the rear of the kayak to prevent tipping and increase stability.